 Brian Perlmutter, Research Associate

 Brian joined Sherry Consulting in 2016 with experience in data analysis, project management, and civic engagement.
 He has previously worked for Seneca Family of Agencies, California’s statewide leader in child welfare programs, and for Food First — The Institute for Food and Development Policy.
 Brian cares passionately about ensuring civil rights and realizing our national commitment to equal opportunity.
-His work has surrounded a wide range of social issues, including food insecurity, homelessness, mental health, and the academic achievement gap.
+His work has surrounded a wide range of social issues, including the academic achievement gap, food insecurity, homelessness, and mental health.
 Brian wrote his undergraduate thesis on food trade globalization, combining both quantitative and qualitative methodologies to demonstrate how purely statistical analyses can lend themselves to oversimplified results and consequent policy.
 After earning his BA from Princeton University with honors in Sociology and Urban Studies, he received a Project 55 Fellowship, awarded to select graduates entering the field of public service.

 Lauren Maher Patrick, Research Associate